Tess Gallagher (Blue Heelers): Storylines

 Although Tess is originally seen as a volatile character there are instances during the series that showcase her vulnerability as a human being.
 Her empathy toward a truant child Hayley who also suffers a tormenting childhood see Tess foster the child and consider her adoption although this doesn't eventuate.
 Tess' eventual pregnancy also portrays her vulnerability as she faces the decision to either terminate her unborn child or potentially die.

 Tess departs from the series due to the risk of untreated pre-eclampsia.
 Her departure effectively resulted in her reconciliation with her longtime estranged mother Denise.
-Ironically, this bond would fall into effect with Gallagher's long term decision of leaving the police force and going onto raise her ' stillborn ' child alone.
-She is the Tenth Longest serving character behind Tom Croydon, Chris Riley, P.J.
-Hasham, Maggie Doyle, Ben Stewart, Nick Schultz, Jo Parrish, Evan Jones and Adam Cooper.
+Ironically, this bond would fall into effect with Gallagher's long term decision of leaving the police force and going onto raise her unborn child alone.

+Reception

+For her portrayal of Tess, Craig earned a nomination for the Logie Award for Most Popular New Female Talent in 2001.